 IFR Flying in Europe

-The purpose of this article, originally written in 2005, is to help anyone who has, or is training for, an IR and who is unfamiliar with IFR flight planning procedures in Europe.
+The purpose of this article, originally written in 2005 and since updated, is to help anyone who has, or is training for, an IR and who is unfamiliar with IFR flight planning procedures in Europe.
 Later, the information was expanded following requests from other pilots.
 The weather section should be well known to anyone with an IR but was requested for a magazine article.
-Revisions were done in 2007 to take out a lot of detail which was no longer applicable.

 The article is written from the perspective of a UK single-engine non-pressurised pilot limited to say FL200.
-The writer is a UK PPL/NIGHT/IMC and FAA CPL/IR with 900 hours, mostly in a Socata TB20.
+The writer is the holder of a UK PPL/NIGHT/IMC, FAA CPL/IR, JAA/EASA PPL/IR, with 1700 hours (2013), mostly in a Socata TB20.

 It's difficult to get this info together.
-Fresh JAA IR holders have usually trained between a very limited number of airports in the UK.
+Fresh EASA IR holders have usually trained between a very limited number of airports in the UK.
+The EASA IR/ATPL Theory is totally inadequate because it teaches methods which have not worked for about 20 years.
 Seeking the advice of a working airline pilot is productive but only up to a point because the route planning and flight plan filing is done by a separate ground team.
-Also, the internet has very recently made the process a lot more streamlined.

 Required Equipment